Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/8_token_gating.md

 ## How Token Gating Works

-Using these APIs, developers can restrict access to specific content, ensuring only those with a particular NFT can view it.
+Using these APIs, developers can restrict access to specific content, ensuring only those with a particular NFT (or any NFT from a specific collection) can view it.
 This functionality can be leveraged for exclusive content, premium experiences, and more.

 ## How to use the API